microsoft/scitt-ccf-ledger/demo/contract/README.md

 ./demo/contract/1-scitt-setup.sh
 ```

-Acting as the contract signer run:
+Acting as one of the participant run:

 > **Note:** Replace `<username>` with the GitHub username associated with the GitHub Pages site being used for this demo.